Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Repeat the above sub-steps for each additional attachment you wish to propagate to the Sophos Firewall via TGW.

-15. To enable other VPCs, VPN and Connect tunnels to receive routing information from the Sophos Firewall you will need to:
+15. To turn on other VPCs, VPN, and Connect tunnels to receive routing information from the Sophos Firewall, you’ll need to:

-• Navigate to the Propagations tab on the newly created Route Table.
+• Go to to the Propagations tab on the newly created Route Table.

 • Click Create propagation.